With a faulty or damaged ignition coil, your car engine can suffer from sudden stalling or hard starting conditions.

-An ignition coil is a transformer which is used to convert and provide the spark plug with enough electricity so that it creates a spark and starts the engine.
-It is a key component of the car’s ignition system and if found faulty, your car will not start.
+An ignition coil is a transformer that is used to convert and supply enough current to the spark plug to produce a spark and start the engine.
+It is a key component of the car’s ignition system, and if it is faulty, your car will not start.

-The purpose of the car’s ignition system is to produce a high voltage from the car’s battery and transfer this voltage to the spark plugs.
-Using the voltage, the spark plug will ignite the fuel-air mixture and start the engine.
+The purpose of the car’s ignition system is to generate a high voltage from the car battery and transfer this voltage to the spark plugs.
+With the help of this voltage the spark plug will ignite the fuel-air mixture and start the engine.

-The ignition coil is basically a high voltage, a low current transformer that extracts voltage from the car’s 12-volt battery and converts it into 25-30,000 volts which are needed by the spark plug to ignite.
+The ignition coil is basically a high voltage, a low current transformer that takes voltage from the car’s 12 volt battery and converts it to 25-30,000 volts, which are needed by the spark plug for ignition.

-The most common problems with a bad ignition coil are misfires.
-Misfires can result in further damages to other parts like the catalytic converter or the O2 sensors.
-Misfires are absolutely a thing to fix as soon as possible, to not damage other parts.
+The most common symptoms of a bad ignition coil are misfires.
+Misfires can cause further damage to other parts such as the catalytic converter or the O2 sensors.
+Misfires must be repaired as soon as possible to avoid damaging other parts.

-Moderns engines have multiple spark plugs on each cylinder and each spark plug has a dedicated ignition coil.
-Each ignition coil is either connected directly or through wires.
-There are some common problems which are faced if the ignition coil is faulty and we will look at some of them here:
+Modern engines have several spark plugs on each cylinder, and each spark plug has its own ignition coil.
+Each ignition coil is connected either directly or via cable.
+There are some common problems that occur when the ignition coil is defective, and we will look at some of them here: